 The absence of a Yeshua/Jesus in Philo stands out additionally… Philo of Alexandria (c.25 BC-c.50 AD) was a lifelong student of liberal Jewish thought, documenting several wandering Jewish mystics of the time period, but despite the whole of Jesus’ ministry taking place within the prime of his life he seems to have been unaware of such a person, which seems odd for someone with a following who might have performed miracles and returned from the dead.
 At the same time, the notion of modern “mythicists,” who believe Jesus was a figure entirely made up seems flawed as well.
 After all, the one tradition that is found from the earliest source onward — really, the most defensible element of the narrative — is that the man was crucified; this is decidedly NOT the way one would want to start the story, if given a choice.
 Another strong suggestion of his existence is the tortured logic by which Matthew and Luke place Jesus’ birth in Bethlehem.
 If starting from a clean slate, he would be from Bethlehem to begin with, no hoops to jump through.
 That he was from Nazareth is an inconvenient detail that fiction would not invent.
 If you cross Ockam’s Razor with the analogy that “where there’s smoke there’s fire,” it argues against probability to suggest there was NO Jesus.

 I often say there is always some grain of truth in the sandbox of embellishment.
-The Mayflower landed, but not at Plymouth Rock… after all, the first reference to any “Plymouth Rock” came some 121 years after the event.
-Paul Revere’s “Midnight Ride” really happened, but never once did he shout, “the British are coming,” as he himself (and the colonists) considered themselves British.
-Instead, the quote above came some 85 years later in a poem by Longfellow, who effectively reshaped history into mythology-in-rhyme.
-Many of these shared stories one learns from childhood are a result of embellishment and half-truths writ generations later.
+The Mayflower landed, but not at Plymouth Rock… the first reference to any “Plymouth Rock” came some 121 years after the event.
+Paul Revere’s “Midnight Ride” really happened, but never once did he shout, “the British are coming,” as he and the colonists were British.
+The entire Paul Revere narrative that comes down to us today was framed 85 years after the event by Longfellow, who effectively reshaped history into mythology-in-rhyme.
+Many of these shared stories that one learns from childhood are a result of embellishment and half-truths writ generations later.
+Everyone thinks of an apparently non-existent rock at New England’s founding, and only Samuel Prescott finished the Midnight Ride; Revere was caught and detained… but these facts detract from an intentional story.
 Stories snowball, myths gain traction; it’s just what they do.
 As the old saying goes, our love of stories outweighs our love of facts.

 I suspect that any genuine and historical Yeshua probably would have about as much in common with today’s “Jesus Christ” as Saint Nicholas would with his more famous alter-ego.
 Saint Nicholas was a real person (who lived from 270-343), but our “Santa Claus” emerged over the centuries as a mythological and marketable variant built upon his legacy.
 It’s not much of a stretch to suggest that “Happy Christmas to all, and to all a good night,” are words that were never uttered by the genuine Saint Nicholas, and yet these words are “gospel” we cannot disassociate from him.
 At what point does a real person become mythology?
 The first writings about Jesus began some two decades after his death and reached a crescendo in the centuries that followed, with more gospels and interpretations than we can reconstruct today.
 But not unlike the secular examples of King Arthur or Robin Hood — similar composite characters written and re-imagined by different authors over centuries — history and fact fall short of finding him.
 Like an Impressionist painting, the well-defined picture of Jesus that we see by the fourth century loses focus the closer one looks toward his lifetime, and ultimately dissipates altogether a full two decades before even reaching his lifetime.
 Also not unlike an Impressionist picture… one may see what one wants to see.